18F/Navy/README.md

-# Navy
+# Navy Agile Prototyping Workshop
-Repository for the Navy's Agile Prototyping Workshop
+This is a repository for the Navy's Agile Prototyping Workshop.
+This is a publicly accessible website - please refrain from publishing content not for public consumption.

+## Overview
+Over December 15-16 the U.S. Navy and 18F worked together on an Agile Prototyping Workshop.

 ## Slides